ACT NOW! has been campaigning for the establishment of a fully funded and staffed Independent Commission Against Corruption (ICAC) since 2010.

-Although an ICAC alone cannot address all the problems that PNG faces with corruption, a dedicated anti-corruption agency is essential as the existing institutions, including the Royal Constabulary and the Ombudsman Commission, have failed to control white-collar crime.
+Although an ICAC alone cannot address all the problems that PNG faces with corruption, a dedicated anti-corruption agency is essential as other existing institutions, including the Royal Constabulary and the Ombudsman Commission, have failed to control white-collar crime.

 The final laws necessary for the establishment of an ICAC were passed by Parliament in November 2020, and the first Commissioners sworn-in in July 2023.
-We are still waiting though for a fully functioning ICAC to start work and the first succesful prosecutions.

-In 2011, the Government developed draft legislation to establish an ICAC.
+In 2011, the Government developed new draft legislation to establish an ICAC.
 However, that legislation was not even tabled in Parliament.

 In 2012, the incoming government pledged to establsih an ICAC but moved very slowly and failed to fully implement that promise.